All Episodes

 It used to be this is the place you came for that.

-But if all the Democrats want from you, if you're an illegal Hispanic as a member of the permanent underclass, and that's not you, then you might not be willing to stay.
+But if all the Democrats want from you, if you're an illegal Hispanic as a member of the permanent underclass and that's not you, then you might not be willing to stay.

-If Hispanics are coming to the United States for a better life, they aren't going to vote for Democrat for very long.
+If Hispanics are coming to the United States for a better life, they aren't going to vote Democrat for very long.

-And I I'll tell you, I mean this in the bottom of my heart when I say it.
+And I'll tell you, I mean this in the bottom of my heart when I say it.

 If you're coming to the United States for a better life, you better not vote Democrat.